mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 whereas the server needs to send weight updates to all the different partitions.
 The general parameter server architecture also distributes the server onto different nodes, but we identified this as unnecessary overhead in order to fulfill the simple logistic regression task our implementation is optimized for.
-In general, we implemented the server as well as the worker as Kafka processors, but split each worker into two separate processors (InputDataProcessor and WorkerTrainingProcessor).
+In general, we implemented the server as well as the worker as Kafka processors, but split each worker into two separate processors (WorkerSamplingProcessor and WorkerTrainingProcessor).
-Whereas the _InputDataProcessor_ is responsible for managing the local data subsets the _WorkerTrainingProcessor_ is responsible for calculating the sub-gradients based on the data the _InputDataProcessor_ provides.
+Whereas the _WorkerSamplingProcessor_ is responsible for managing the local data subsets the _WorkerTrainingProcessor_ is responsible for calculating the sub-gradients based on the data the _WorkerSamplingProcessor_ provides.

 ![Implementation on Kafka](docs/ParameterServerKafkaImplementationOverview.png)